fieldtrip/website/tutorial/coregistration_opm.md

 Other 3D pointing devices such as the Optotrak (optical) and the Zebris (acoustical) might be more appropriate to localize the OPMs that are operated in the MSR room together with the SQUID MEG system.
 {% include markup/end %}

-The following example is based on a Polhemus recording, which - besides a description of the coordinate system based on the fiducials placed on the participant's head - contains a set of digitized points which correspond to 8 fixed locations on the Fieldline smart helmet.
+The following example is based on a Polhemus recording, which - besides a description of the participant's head surface - contains a set of digitized points which correspond to 8 fixed locations on the Fieldline smart helmet.
+These 8 fixed locations are also defined in the fieldlinebeta2 template helmet, but expressed in a different coordinate system than the equivalent locations in the Polhemus file.

+This part consists of the following steps:
+- Read in the headshape and change the coordinate system, using **[ft_read_headshape](/reference/ft_read_headshape)** and **[ft_convert_coordsys](/reference/ft_convert_coordsys)**. for visualisation we use **[ft_plot_headshape](/reference/ft_plot_headshape)** and **[ft_plot_axes](/reference/ft_plot_axes)**.
+- Identification of the reference location and calculation of the transformation parameters, using **[ft_electroderealign](/reference/ft_electroderealign)**.
+- Apply the transformation parameters to the sensors, using **[ft_transform_geometry](/reference/ft_transform_geometry)**, and **[ft_plot_sens](/reference/ft_plot_sens)** for visualisation.

-### Step 1.1: read the Polhemus file and impose a RAS head-based coordinate system
+### Read the Polhemus file and impose a head-based coordinate system

 This Polhemus measurement has been obtained with the (too bulky) plastic security glasses and the reference sensor around the neck, which is not realistic.
 A real measurement should have the ref sensor taped to the forehead, just so that it does not limit the participant moving into the helmet.
 Note, that the file used here was created using software that used the CTF convention for the definition of the X/Y/Z axes of the coordinate system (i.e. ALS).
+For consistency with the other examples in this tutorial, we will first convert the head-based coordinate system to be RAS.

     %% read in the data and enforce the units to be in 'mm' filename  = '20231119_hedscan3_fixed.pos';